nicholasjhs/hughsambros/content/blog/nkc1-4-my-final-meals.md

 A Quick Learner: I was pretty quick at picking up methods to cook more quickly and also starting to notice ways of saving my meals.
 For example, when I cooked my tacos, we had to close the lid to soften the tacos meat.
 So, when I was cooking my lunch meal and fucked up by putting the vegetables at the end of the stir fry (so everything else was already soft and the vegetables were still hard), I quickly put a lid on it and at the end, my vegetables were able to soften without making a mush out of everything else.

 ![Lunch Meal](/assets/images/hsb/quart/nkc1-4-final-cooking4.jpg)
 This meal is like a fajita stir fry with bell peppers, beans, broccoli and Monterey Jack Cheese.
 Served with red quinoa (Vegetarian lunch meal).
 Sorry about the quality of this one, I forgot to properly take a picture of it... mybad.
+The fajitas dressing is [here](http://allrecipes.com/recipe/232967/fajita-seasoning/) the rest I just improvised

 **Challenges:**